glebgalkin/pokemon-fight/README.md

 Some test explanation goes here.

 ## Conclusion
 Pokemon fight game is a great creative way to demonstrate Spring Boot experience for employees wishing to become a part of Bell Media.
+I would like to geniunly thank Bell Media for an opportunity to demonstrate my knowledge.
 Along with positive outcome there is always a room for growth and improvements that could be planned developed and implemented in the future.

 ## Future Improvements
-### Find a way to reduce the weight time when sending 50 requests.
+### Scalability
-Some txt goes here
+Higher amount of requests sent to PokeAPI will cause a significant increase of a wait time for a client.
+There must be an optimal solution to run portions of calls simultaneously.
+Perhaps, splitting amount of required calls into multiple threads might show the decrease of a wait time, however the more research and knowledge required from my end.
-### Cleaner code.
+### Better design approach
-Some explanation here
+The game engine class seems to have a lot of functionality.
+It is worth of mentioning that some of the functions could be decomposed into separate components.
+However, in a time and deadline that was given to me the current implementation was the best of my ability.